1shikasarda/CODSOFT/README.md

 # CODSOFT
-There is html,css and javascript code for calculator
+There is html,css and javascript code for calculator, captivating clothing store landing page